 In the summer, my cat makes me sit outside where I can’t get any WiFi.
 Apparently she is too scared to stay in the garden by herself, and just feels safer when I’m there.

-I suppose I could spend my enforced no-WiFi time doing Yoga and meditating on how I became so devoted to such a demanding creature, but it’s really a great chance to catch up on some reading.
-It’s like relaxing on the beach with a good book, only with cat babysitting thrown in, and lots of purring.
+I suppose I could spend my enforced no-WiFi time doing Yoga and meditating on how I became so devoted to such a demanding creature, but it’s actually a great chance to catch up on some reading.

-So I really have to thank Olls – because this isn’t the kind of book I’d grab off the shelf; I know it’s not necessarily a popular term, but ‘chick lit’ isn’t generally for me.
-(Fair play to all such writers out there – I know I would never have the talent to write it.)
+So I really have to thank Olls – because this isn’t the kind of book I’d grab off the shelf.
+I know it’s not necessarily a popular term, but ‘chick lit’ isn’t generally for me.
+(Fair play to all such writers out there – I would never have the talent to write it.)

-As expected, Jane Fallon’s work (she is now the author of seven best-selling books) has far too much drama and deceit to be fluffy or girly.
-It’s like chick lit written by a secret evil genius with a blonde ponytail.
+As expected, Jane Fallon’s work has too much drama and deceit to be fluffy or girly.
+It’s chick lit written by an evil feline genius.

 Paula and her husband Robert met at drama school; his acting career took off, hers didn’t.
 Robert’s not exactly Benedict Cumberbatch famous, more like second-billed lead on a soap (or ‘long-running drama’) famous, and beloved by the nation’s grannies.
 The couple’s teenage daughter Georgia is the only celeb sprog on the planet to not be an aspiring actress/photographer/model, and has her heart set on medical school instead.